Asunafo North (Ghana parliament constituency): Boundaries

 The Asunafo North constituency was one of the constituencies created prior to the 1992 Ghanaian parliamentary election.
 This constituency was originally located in the Brong-Ahafo Region, now in the Ahafo Region of Ghana.
+It shares boundary with Asunafo South (Ghana parliament constituency) on the south-eastern borders, Asutifi South (Ghana parliament constituency) in the north east, Dormaa Central (Ghana parliament constituency) on the north west and Juabeso (Ghana parliament constituency) and Sefwi-Wiawso (Ghana parliament constituency) in the Western North Region on the west-south borders.